CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Manage-NetQ-Agents.md

 ## Modify the Configuration of the NetQ Agent on a Node

-The agent configuration commands enable you to add and remove agents from switches and hosts, start and stop agent operations, add and remove Kubernetes container monitoring, add or remove sensors, debug the agent, and add or remove FRR (FRRouting).
+The agent configuration commands enable you to do the following:

+- add and remove agents from switches and hosts
+- start and stop agent operations
+- add and remove Kubernetes container monitoring
+- add or remove sensors
+- debug the agent
+- add or remove FRR (FRRouting)
+- set a limit on how many CPU resources the agent can consume on a Cumulus Linux switch
+- send data to the cluster nodes
+- collect What Just Happened data on a Mellanox switch

 {{%notice note%}}